asdoblado96/TFG_2020_ASD/readme.md

 This board was developed as a final bachelor degree project.

-It arrived as an opportunity to build a board that mixes the advantages of both, microcontrollers and FPGAs, devices.
+It arrived as an opportunity to build a board that mixes the advantages of both, microcontrollers and FPGAs, devices in one product.

 As an open source project, you will find all necessary files and information in this GitHub.

 Please, take into account that the board was developped as an student.
 My purpose with this project was merely to learn about electronics and electronic product development, so let me know any error, doubt or possible improvent.